Phastboy/notebook/git_&_github/Introduction/README.md

 ## Git and GitHub

-Git is an open source distributed version control system that tracks changes in any set of computer files.
+**Git** is an open source distributed version control system that tracks changes in any set of computer files.

-GitHub is web-based platform for hosting and collaborating on Git repositories.
+**GitHub** is a hosting and collaboration web-based platform that uses git for versioning.

 ### Importance of Git and GitHub